Vonter/india-climatological-stats/README.md

 Dataset of climatological statistics for India.
 Sourced from the [Indian Meteorological Department (IMD)](https://dsp.imdpune.gov.in).

-Browse the climatological dataset here: <https://flatgithub.com/Vonter/india-climatological-stats?filename=climatological.csv&stickyColumnName=station_name&sort=station_name>.
+Browse the basic climatological dataset here: <https://flatgithub.com/Vonter/india-climatological-stats?filename=climatological.csv&stickyColumnName=station_name&sort=station_name>.

 ## Data

 Dataset is available in CSV and Parquet formats:
-* [climatological.csv](climatological.csv): Basic climatological statistics for each station in CSV format
+* [climatological.csv](climatological.csv): Basic climatological statistics for each station in CSV format.
+Does not include all normals and includes only the highest extremes for each station.
-* [climatological.parquet](climatological.parquet): All climatological statistics for each station in Parquet format
+* [climatological.parquet](climatological.parquet): All climatological statistics for each station in Parquet format.
+Includes all normals and extremes for each station.

+To explore or convert to other formats using a web browser, try [Konbert](https://konbert.com/viewer).

 ## Scripts